-The Aghios Ioannis basilica in Mastichari is situated at the end of the beachfront walkway, at a distance of about 60m from the sea, like most early Christian basilicas in the wider region during the 5th and 6th century AD, as it was a period devoid of danger from pirate raids.
-The basilica was built between the earthquakes of 469 and 554 AD, maybe on the location of a Temple of Hera.
-The basilica was long thought to be a church dedicated to St. John and the surrounding area surrounding was populated until the end of the 19th century but was then abandoned.
-A lot of stones and remains were used to build other churches in the region.
-In 1947 the architect Anastasios Orlandos started a systematic excavation of the site, uncovering the architectural, sculptural and artistic marvels, some of which you can explore to this day.
+The Aghios Ioannis basilica in Mastichari is situated at the end of the beachfront walkway, at a distance of about 60m from the sea, and close to the torrent “Glykorriza”.
+Like most early Christian basilicas in the wider region, the basilica was built between the earthquakes of 469 and 554 AD, as it was a period of relative economic prosperity and devoid of danger from pirate raids, that ravaged the islands from the 7th to the 10th century.
+Some historians believe it was built on the location of a Temple of Hera.
+The basilica was long thought to be a church dedicated to St. John.
+The surrounding area seems to have been inhabited from ancient times, but was abandoned before the 13th century.
+A lot of stones and remains, like columns, capitals and altarpieces were used in other churches in the region.
+Unfortunately, in 1945 a kiln was set up next to the basilica that melted marble pieces into quicklime.
+Eventually, in 1947, the architect Anastasios Orlandos started a systematic excavation of the site, uncovering the architectural, sculptural and artistic marvels, some of which you can explore to this day.
 The side aisles and the southern structures were dug up in 1955.